lanl/dsi/docs/core.rst

 They are located in ``examples/developer/`` and must be run from that directory.

 Most of them either load or refer to data from ``examples/clover3d/``.
-If the directory does not exist, users must first call ``core.Sync().move()`` to ensure the data is stored locally for these examples.

 Example 1: Intro use case
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~